semhoun/fetchmail/README.md

 	# database password
 	our $db_password="CHANGE_ME!";
 	```
-8. Next step is to configure **cron** for regular mail checking with `sudo crontab -u mail -e`.
+8. Next step is to configure **cron** for regular mail checking with `crontab -u mail -e`.
 For example for 5 minute intervals add this: `*/5 * * * * /var/mail/fetchmail.pl >/dev/null`.
 Worth noting that even if you configure cron for a 5 minutes interval, fetchmail will still abide user configured checking interval.
 As a result setting bigger intervals here manifests them as intervals available to fetchmail, that is setting `0 * * * *` here overrides any user setting wich is less then hour
 9. You might also need to install `liblockfile-simple-perl` and ( `libsys-syslog-perl` or `libunix-syslog-perl` ) on **Debian**-based systems.
-10. Lastly there might be need to do `sudo mkdir /var/run/fetchmail; sudo chown mail:mail /var/run/fetchmail`
+10. Lastly there might be need to do `mkdir /var/run/fetchmail; chown mail:mail /var/run/fetchmail`

+Please note that some commands might require superuser permissions

 ## Settings
 In case you need to edit default-set settings, you may copy `config.inc.php.dist` to `config.inc.php` and edit setings as desired in the latter file, which will override defaults.